History of philosophy in Pakistan: Ancient Era

+Piṅgala, an ancient Indian mathematician known for his works on Combinatorics and an early, explicit use of Zero, is often considered by some to be Pāṇini's brother.
+The combinatorial rules for metres developed by Pingala that were based on moraic time units (mātrās) were the mathematical foundation for the sequence known as Fibonacci numbers in the West.
+This sequence of numbers was later formalized by Indian mathematicians Virahānka (c.
+6th–8th century CE) and Hemachandra (c.
+1150 CE), centuries prior to Fibonacci.

 During Alexander the Great's invasion of the Indus Valley, he encountered the Gymnosophists on the banks of the Indus River in Modern Pakistan.
 Mentioned several times in Ancient Greek records, they were known for their extreme ascetic philosophy.
+Dandamis, a gymnosophist, and the guru of Kalanos were among the two philosophers specifically mentioned by the Greek records.
+Alexander had invited Dandamis to his court, and had told him of Socrates, Pythagoras and Diogenes, who, after learning of them, considered them "of good natural parts but to have passed their lives in too much awe of the laws."
+Dandamis also rejected Alexander's invitation, whereas Kalanos had accepted it, traveling west with his army, and engaging Greek philosophers in debate along the way, eventually dying of self-immolation at Susa.

 It was believed by Diogenes Laërtius (fl.
 3rd century AD) that Pyrrho of Ellis, the founder of Pyrrhonism was deeply influenced by the gymnosophists while in India with Alexander the Great, and on his return to Ellis, developed his philosophy based on these gymnosophists.

 Bakhshali manuscript from Pakistan, showing the first ever use of the numeral "zero".

 In the field of Mathematical philosophy, the invention of Zero holds major significance.
 The earliest known use of the numeral for Zero occurred in the Bakhshali manuscript, discovered in the Mardan district in Pakistan.
 It is often considered "the oldest extant manuscript in Indian mathematics.

-Chankya, the purported author of the political treatise, the Arthashastra, and one of the earliest thinkers of Political Philosophy was believed to have been born in Gandhara.
+Cāṇakya, the purported author of the political treatise, the Arthashastra, and one of the earliest thinkers of Political Philosophy was believed to have been born in Gandhara.
 Acting as the Prime Minister to Chandragupta, the founder of the Mauryan Empire, his text is considered among the oldest works on statecraft, economic policy, and law, acting as a guide to administering a kingdom.